cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_11.rst

 Only paranoid can surrive.

+| paranoia [妄想症]
+| Definition: suspicion and mistrust of people or their actions without evidence or justification.
+| Usage: the global paranoia about hackers and viruses.
+|
 | a bitter pill (to swallow)
 | Definition: an unpleasant or painful necessity (to accept).
 |